eniz/weekly-samples/07 - Build serverless api  with Node.js/README.md

 - When your API requires compliance with a specific standard.
 AWS Lambda and API Gateway might not be flexible enough.

+### Storing Data AWS DynamoDB
+Amazon DynamoDB, a popular NoSQL database that can be connected to AWS Lambda easily.
+To be able to connect to your DynamoDB table from Node.js, you need to install the AWS SDK for Node.js.